-Create a master schedule that offers students multiple opportunities to take a visual or performing arts course.
+Create a master schedule that offers students multiple opportunities to take visual or performing arts and modern language courses.

-Provide instructional materials and equipment to support the increase of students who are interested in exploring all the arts.
+Provide instructional materials and equipment to support the increase of students who are interested in exploring all the arts and other electives.